-Antimicrobial resistance (AMR) in N. gonorrhoeae is an urgent global concern and varies widely between countries.^{5, 6} N. gonorrhoeae has developed resistance to all drugs used to treat it including ceftriaxone, the most widely recommended first line empiric treatment globally.
+Antimicrobial resistance (AMR) in N. gonorrhoeae is an urgent global concern and varies widely between countries.^{5 6} N. gonorrhoeae has developed resistance to all drugs used to treat it including ceftriaxone, the most widely recommended first line empiric treatment globally.
 AMR surveillance is crucial to ensuring that guidelines are appropriate to the local setting and relies on samples for culture and antibiotic susceptibility testing.
-The prevalence of ceftriaxone resistance to antimicrobials surveillance programme (GRASP).7 However, ceftriaxone resistant strains are prevalent in the Asia Pacific region and ceftriaxone resistance has been reported in the UK and globally, usually associated with travel to or from this region.8-10
+The prevalence of ceftriaxone resistance is very low in England and Wales, with no cases detected in the sentinel gonococcal resistance to antimicrobials surveillance programme (GRASP).7 However, ceftriaxone resistant strains are prevalent in the Asia Pacific region and ceftriaxone resistance has been reported in the UK and globally, usually associated with travel to or from this region.8-10